evkx/evkx.github.io/content/models/toyota/bz4x/bZ4X_FWD/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 71,4kWh and a net capacity of 64kWh, meaning you have a 7,4kWh buffer for protection.
 (10,4%).
 Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 516 to 442 km (321-275 mi).
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 12,4kWh/100km for the basic version and 14,5kWh/100km for the top trim version for the WLTP standard test.
+For more details about the range see real world data and our full range listing in our [range and consumption](rangeandconsumption/) page for this model.

 The maximum DC charging speed is 147kW.
 A full charge from 0 - 100% would take 141 minutes, while a more common scenario of 10-80% would take 34 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 47% resulting in an actual charge speed including time loss on 88kW.
 Each charge session would take 19 minutes and 9 seconds.